bitbar/test-samples/image-recognition/README.md

    python amalgamate.py
    ```

-   By default, the following files are generated and they'll be needed while compiling the Akaze binaries later on.
+   By default, the following files are generated and are needed to compile new Akaze binaries.

    * `dist/jsoncpp.cpp`: source file that needs to be added to your project.
    * `dist/json/json.h`: corresponding header file for use in your project.
 It is equivalent to including json/json.h in non-amalgamated source.
 This header only depends on standard headers.